 Under TRID, the Truth-in-Lending (TIL) disclosure was combined with the Good Faith Estimate (GFE).
-Prior to TRID, Regulation Z required a new initial TIL to be provided every time the APR changed outside of the tolerance (0.125% for irregular or 0.25% for regular).
+Prior to TRID, Regulation Z required a new initial TIL to be provided every time the APR changed outside of the tolerance (0.125% for regular transactions or 0.25% for irregular products - like those with multiple advances or irregular payment periods).
 Under TRID, however, an APR change does not trigger a requirement for a new Loan Estimate.

 To some, this concept has been hard to grasp as for years Regulation Z has required a new TIL any time the APR was changed beyond the tolerance levels.
 While the CFPB hasn’t blatantly come out and said why they don’t require a new LE for APR changes, it seems logical to me to assume they aren’t as worried about a revised LE as all consumers now receive the Closing Disclosure three days prior to closing.
 Basically, the APR (as required under Regulation Z) is essentially being redisclosed for every single loan through the initial Closing Disclosure.

 This then leads us to the question of, when is a revised Loan Estimate required?